 Assets, technical provisions and other liabilities are valued in AIPL's Solvency II balance sheet according to the Solvency II regulations.
-The principle that underlies the valuation methodology for Solvency II purposes is the amount for which they could be exchanged, transferred or settled by knowledgeable and willing third parties in an arms length transaction.
+The principle that underlies the valuation methodology for Solvency II purposes is the amount for which they could be exchanged, transferred or settled by knowledgeable and willing third parties in an arms-length transaction.

-At 31 December 2020, AIPL's excess of assets over liabilities was £9.5 million on a Solvency II basis, which is £0.1 million greater than the total equity reported under International Financial Reporting Standards (IFRS).
+As at 31 December 2021, AIPL's excess of assets over liabilities was £9.6 million on a Solvency II basis, which is £0.2 million lower than the total equity reported under International Financial Reporting Standards (IFRS).
 The valuation of technical provisions adjustments did not materially adjust IFRS equity.
-The valuation difference on a Solvency II basis is driven by £0.4 million present value of future profits (PVFP) included in the best estimate liability (BEL), offset by the inclusion of risk margin (RM) of £0.3 million.
+The valuation difference on a Solvency II basis is driven by £(0.2) million present value of future profits (PVFP) included in the best estimate liability (BEL), offset by the inclusion of a residual amount of risk margin (RM) of £0.0 million.